 Texas Personal Injury Laws and Liability Rules

-All states have imposed statutory limits on the amount of time you have to go to civil court and file a lawsuit after you have suffered some type of harm.
-These deadlines vary depending on what type of case you want to file, but this kind of law is called a "statute of limitations."
+All states have placed limits on the amount of time you have to go to civil court and file a lawsuit after you've suffered some type of harm.
+These deadlines vary depending on what type of case you want to file, but the law that sets the time limit is called a "statute of limitations."

 In Texas, the statute of limitations for personal injury cases gives you two years from the date of the injury to file a lawsuit in the state's civil court system.
 (Tex.
 Civ.
 Prac. & Rem.
 Code section 16.003.)